kartikeysaini98/kartikeysaini98.github.io/index.md

 ### Service Sales Analysis Report

 Diving Deep into Sales Metrics!<br>
-I am excited to share my latest dashboard showcasing a comprehensive Sales Analysis for services across various categories and regions.<hr>
+I am excited to share my latest dashboard showcasing a comprehensive Sales Analysis for services across various categories and regions.
 Key Insights:<br>
-Top Categories: Phones and Chairs lead the sales, but there’s untapped potential in other sub-categories.
+Top Categories: Phones and Chairs lead the sales, but there’s untapped potential in other sub-categories.<br>
-Regional Sales: West and Central regions dominate, but the opportunity lies in the South and Southwest.
+Regional Sales: West and Central regions dominate, but the opportunity lies in the South and Southwest.<br>
-Profit Margins: With a total profit of 286.40K, strategic discounts have played a crucial role.
+Profit Margins: With a total profit of 286.40K, strategic discounts have played a crucial role.<br>
 This visual story highlights the importance of data-driven decisions in scaling sales and maximizing profits.

 <img src="images/Power_Bi.PNG?raw=true"/>